 Mike Rounds a no-show

+By Native Sun News Staff RAPID CITY— The only debate held in western South Dakota went off without a hitch with three candidates all vying for a crucial senate seat being left open by the retirement of longtime lawmaker Tim Johnson (D-SD).
 The debate that was hosted at the United Tribes Technical College’s Black Hills Learning Center and sponsored by Native Sun News was attended by three of the four candidates running for the for the open senate seat.
 Absent from the debate was former South Dakota Governor Mike Rounds, a Republican.

 Rick Weiland, a Democratic candidate for U.S. Senate with Oglala Sioux Tribe President Bryan Brewer.
 Photo from Facebook

 Rick Weiland, the democratic nominee for the seat, took offense to Round’s decision to skip out on the only debate in the state that has even attempted to cover issues important to Native people this election cycle.
 “It's unfortunate that Mike Rounds isn't here for the Native Sun News debate in Rapid City tonight.
 I commend Gordon Howie and Larry Pressler for showing up.
 Being the next senator from South Dakota requires getting out there, talking with tribal leaders and establishing a way to stay in touch with all of the people who live on tribal lands,” said Weiland.
 “It's a two-way street of mutual respect and trust.
 I've made it a priority to visit every reservation throughout my travels and I will show up every day to work on their behalf.”
 During the debate Weiland demonstrated his familiarity with Indian Country by further elaborating on his understanding of the Federal Trust responsibilities of the federal government towards tribal nations.
 During the debate Weiland stated that if elected he would make it a point to seek out a seat on the Senate Indian Affairs Committee and went on to say that he had already spoken with Jon Tester, chairman of the Senate Indian Affairs Committee, about his desire to sit on the committee.
 During the debate Weiland made it a point to inform the crowd that he was the only candidate to have released a comprehensive plan for how he would address the many issue impacting Indian Country.